cs1302uga/cs1302-ce23/README.md

 > **--Salmon**

 This first part of this exercise lets students experience creating a Maven project for an existing set of source code files.
-The remainder of the exercise focusses on using the Java Stream API to solve problems more concisely and clearly.
+The remainder of the exercise focuses on using the Java Stream API to solve problems more concisely and clearly.

 ## Course-Specific Learning Outcomes